slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It’s not an apology if it comes with an excuse.
 It is not a compliment if it comes with a request."
 -- Kevin Kelly*

-### How to humble yourself?

-One way to humble yourself is to place yourself in the position of being the weakest person in something during the day.